 To provide inarguably best-case scenarios for assessing the expectations reflected in Tesla's stock price, we assume Tesla achieves profit margins twice as high as Toyota Motor Corp (TM) and quadruples its current auto manufacturing efficiency.
+Below are the number of vehicles Tesla needs to sell in 2030 to justify ~\$1,200/share.

-Per Figure 1, a \$1,200/share price implies that, in 2030, Tesla will sell the following number of vehicles based on these ASP benchmarks:
+Per Figure 3, Tesla's current valuation implies that, in 2030, it will sell the following number of vehicles based on these ASP benchmarks: